HackerNews/API/README.md

 time | Creation date of the item, in [Unix Time](http://en.wikipedia.org/wiki/Unix_time). text | The comment, story or poll text.
-HTML. dead | `true` if the item is dead. parent | The item's parent.
-For comments, either another comment or the relevant story.
-For pollopts, the relevant poll. kids | The ids of the item's comments, in ranked display order. url | The URL of the story. score | The story's score, or the votes for a pollopt.
+HTML. dead | `true` if the item is dead. parent | The comment's parent: either another comment or the relevant story. poll | The pollopt's associated poll. kids | The ids of the item's comments, in ranked display order. url | The URL of the story. score | The story's score, or the votes for a pollopt.